 The number three spot is the best grain-free salmon dog food available.
 As it falls in our premium category, this brand is more expensive up front, but it provides benefits that other options do not have.
 For example, this formula is made of ten simple and natural ingredients to keep your dog healthy and strong.

-As we mentioned, this option does not have any grains including wheat, corn, or soy, making it a great meal for pooches with stomach issues.
+As we mentioned, this option is grain free, meaning it is free of wheat, corn, or soy, making it a great meal for pooches with stomach issues.
 What it does have is antioxidants, probiotics, and plenty of protein that promotes life longevity.
 You also have the choice of four formulas depending on your pet’s age.